Woolwich Crossrail | London

 Dead Men’s Penny

 The most eyecatching cladding might be the cast bronze gate at the entrance of Woolwich Station.
-The material refers to the Bronze used for the Dead Men’s Penny.
+A material that refers to the Bronze used for the Dead Men’s Penny.
 The gate is cladded with cast bronze panels that give an astonishing look upon installation, but as bronze does, it has started to weather.
-The shining bronze will weather and turn in the green patina.
+This now shining bronze will weather and turn in the green patina.
 The bronze is cast in our own hometown of Winterswijk by Pentair Nijhuis.
 Sorba milled the molds for the panels which Pentair Nijhuis used for the casting of the bronze.

 For the platforms of the stations Sorba has produced various sorts of cladding.
 For instance the acoustic grille panels above the platforms.
 Above the glass subway entries black grille panels with acoustic material is installed to improve the acoustics of the stations.
 Some of these acoustic panels are hinged, for easy access to the installations behind it.
 Another acoustic feature are the Acoustic Discs hanging from the ceiling.
 These hanging discs have a diameter of 2 metres and a light in the centre.
 The sheetmetal of these discs is perforated and is lined with acoustic insulation.

 On the platform there are 25 big concrete columns that are an essential part of the stations structure.
 For these concrete pillars Sorba has developed curved brass column cladding.
 This brass is patinated by Capisco Ltd..
 The patination process artificially ages the brass and gives it the warm bronze colour.